Separation of investment and retail banking: Mechanisms

 Glass–Steagall insisted that investment and retail banking were performed by completely separate organisations.
 More recent legislation in Europe has concentrated on setting up legal barriers between different divisions of the same bank, to protect retail deposits from investment losses; Liikanen required the biggest investment divisions to hold their own capital for trading purposes.

 Disadvantages

 The banks have resisted efforts to split investment and retail banking on the grounds that it would cost billions to establish and reduce their profits.

 Eurozone

 The Liikanen report or "Report of the European Commission’s High-level Expert Group on Bank Structural Reform" was published in October 2012 by a group of experts led by Erkki Liikanen, governor of the Bank of Finland and ECB council member.
+However, the European Commission formally withdrew its legislative proposals for structural reform in October 2017, citing a lack of political consensus and the introduction of other banking union mechanisms that addressed the same systemic risks.

 Japan

 A series of bank failures in the mid-1920s led to the Bank Law of 1927, which defined the regular business of banks as deposit-taking, money-lending, discounting of bills and notes, and exchange transactions whilst prohibiting them from engaging in other business.
 But it allowed banks to hold the shares of other companies (later restricted by the Antimonopoly Law of 1947), and did not restrict the use of shares as securities for loans.
 Article 65 of the Securities and Exchange Law of 1948 was modelled after the Glass-Steagall legislation in the US, but allows banks to hold securities for investment purposes so does little to protect depositors.
 The Bank Law of 1981 allowed banks to deal in government bonds.